Hannarong98/PGR208-Exam/README.md

 ### About the app

-Its an simple app that consumes an api and its data are displayed by different type of views / screen such as:
+Its a simple app that consumes an api and its data are displayed by different type of views / screen such as:

 Scrollview, Recyclerview, Mapview